Rakejogers/snake_game_ai/README.md

 ```

 ## Usage
-Simple run the agent file to start the training and gameplay
+Simply run the agent file to start the training and gameplay
 ```bash
 python agent.py
 ```